BKDaugherty/Dots-And-Boxes-RestAPI/README.md

 My API also uses MongoDB, so if you haven't installed that, you can go here https://docs.mongodb.com/manual/installation/ to get the latest installation.

+In my npm scripts, I have assumed that the user will be using a UNIX type operating system, and have routed the DB output to '/dev/null'.
+I have also utilized the environment variable syntax from bash scripting.
+These scripts will not run on Windows.

 ### Starting the service
 To start the service, you can use 'npm run start', which will launch the REST API on port 7846.
 You can also specify the environment variable PORT to run it on a